xcore/sc_dsp_transforms/module_fft_simple/doc/fft.rst

 There are shelves of textbooks that cover filtering; a two-page summary is necessarily incomplete.
 Typical characterisations of transformations include:

    * The number of points.
 This is the number of smaples on which to run the transform.
    * Whether it requires a forward or a backwards transform.
-   * Type of filter.
-This module only implements a one-dimensional FFT.
+   * Type of filter (for example, this module only implements a one-dimensional FFT)

 As a rule of thumb, computational requirements are O(n log n) in the number of points.
 Double the number of points doubles the time that an FFT takes